Toon Tone color game

-Use hue, saturation, and brightness sliders to fill the transparent part of a cartoon-inspired image, then compare your answer with the real target color.
+Use hue, saturation, and brightness sliders to guess the missing color of cartoon-style characters, then compare your answer with the real target color.

-Toon Tone game: play the color memory round
+Toon Tone color game: play the cartoon color round

-The game shows a character prompt and a transparent target area.
+The Toon Tone color game shows a character prompt and a transparent target area.
 Move the HSB sliders until the filled color matches your memory, then lock in your guess.

 Your color